Reduction of beta-integrable 2-Segre structures: 2-Segre structures

+In fact, it can be shown that for~$n=2$ the almost complex structure~$\AJ$ is integrable if and only if~$\theta$ is torsion-free and the associated split-signature conformal structure is self-dual.
+For~$n\geq 3$, the almost complex structure~$\AJ$ is integrable if and only if~$\theta$ is torsion-free. \end{remark} Suppose~$\AJ$ is integrable, so that the total space of the bundle~$\rho : \X \to M$ is a complex~$(n+1)$-manifold.
+By construction the~$\rho$-fibres are smoothly embedded submanifolds of~$\X$ diffeomorphic to~$\GL(2,\R)/\mathrm{GL}(1,\C)$.
+We will argue next, that~$(\X,\AJ)$ is a quasiholomorphic fibre bundle with fibre $\mathbb{CP}^1\setminus \mathbb{RP}^1$. \begin{defi} Let~$\pi : B \to M$ be a fibre bundle with fibre $F$ and~$\AJ~$ an almost complex structure on~$B$.
+Then~$(B,\AJ)$ is called \textit{quasiholomorphic} if \begin{itemize} \item[(i)] the almost complex structure $\AJ$ is integrable, \item[(ii)] there exists a complex structure $I$ on $F$, \item[(iii)] each $\pi$-fibre $B_p=\pi^{-1}(p)$ admits a complex structure with respect to which it is biholomorphic to $(F,I)$ and with respect to which the inclusion $B_p \hookrightarrow B$ is a holomorphic embedding. \end{itemize} \end{defi} Pulling back~$\xi$ with a local section~$s$ of~$\nu : \B \to \X$ gives a complex-valued $1$-form which pulls back to the $\rho$-fibres to be non-vanishing and which depends on~$s$ only up to complex multiples.
+It follows that the fibres of~$\rho : \X \to M$ are holomorphically embedded Riemann surfaces with respect to the complex structure induced by~$\xi$.
+Using the Maurer-Cartan form of $\mathrm{GL}(2,\R)$, it is easy to see that fibres are biholomorphic to $\mathbb{CP}^1\setminus\mathbb{RP}^1$.
 In~\cite{MR1692442, MR1804138} it was shown that for~$n \geq 3$ a~$2$-Segre structure is~$\beta$-integrable if and only if it is torsion-free and for~$n=2$ if and only if it is self-dual.
-Summarising we have. \begin{theorem} Let~$\pi : \B \to M$ be a~$\beta$-integrable~$2$-Segre structure.
-Then there exists a canonical almost complex structure~$\AJ$ on~$\X$ so that~$(\X,\AJ)$ is a quasiholomorphic fibre bundle with fibre~$\f$. \end{theorem} \begin{proof} We pick an~$\mathcal{S}$-adapted connection without torsion and let~$\AJ$ be the associated almost complex structure on~$\X$ whose existence is guaranteed by Lemma \ref{charcomplex}.
-Then by Proposition \ref{inte} and the subsection \ref{quasiholo}, the almost complex structure~$\AJ$ is integrable and~$(\X,\AJ)$ is a quasiholomorphic fibre bundle with fibre~$\f$.
-Finally, by Lemma \ref{samecomplex}, any other~$\mathcal{S}$-adapted torsion-free connection gives rise to the same almost complex structure~$\AJ$. \end{proof}
+Summarising we have: \begin{theorem} Let~$\pi : \B \to M$ be a~$\beta$-integrable~$2$-Segre structure.
+Then there exists a canonical almost complex structure~$\AJ$ on~$\X$ so that~$(\X,\AJ)$ is a quasiholomorphic fibre bundle with fibre~$\f$. \end{theorem} \begin{proof} We pick an~$\B$-adapted connection without torsion and let~$\AJ$ be the associated almost complex structure on~$\X$ whose existence is guaranteed by Lemma \ref{charcomplex}.
+Then by Proposition \ref{inte} and the above remarks, the almost complex structure~$\AJ$ is integrable and~$(\X,\AJ)$ is a quasiholomorphic fibre bundle with fibre~$\f$.
+Finally, by Lemma \ref{samecomplex}, any other~$\B$-adapted torsion-free connection gives rise to the same almost complex structure~$\AJ$. \end{proof}

-\section{Reductions of~$\beta$-integrable~$\mathbf{2}$-Segre structures}
+\section{Reductions of~$\beta$-integrable~2-Segre structures}